 International migration flows are measured by estimating immigration, emigration and net migration.
 Immigration is the number of people coming to live in the UK (inflow) and emigration is the number of people leaving the UK to live elsewhere (outflow).

 Net migration is the difference between immigration and emigration (the balance).
 When immigration is higher than emigration net migration is above zero.
 This means that more people are coming to live in the UK than are leaving so migration is adding to the UK population.Back to table of contents

 There are a number of ways to define an international migrant.
-We publish statistics on both Long-Term International Migration (LTIM) to and from the UK and Short-Term International Migration (STIM) to and from England and Wales.
+We publish statistics on both long-term and short-term international migration.

-A long-term international migrant is “a person who moves from their country of usual residence for a period of at least 12 months” (UN definition).
+A long-term international migrant is “a person who moves from their country of usual residence for a period of at least 12 months” (United Nations (UN) definition).